Cactoidal/Stardust/contracts/README.md

 We'll be using Godot as our game engine, and a nice Metamask plugin created two years ago, which you can find here:
 [https://github.com/nate-trojian/MetamaskAddon](https://github.com/nate-trojian/MetamaskAddon)

-I'll be modifying the script to add our game's functions, the process of which I'll talk about more in a future devblog post.
+I'll be modifying the plugin script to add our game's functions, the process of which I'll talk about more in a future devblog post.